12 Crochet Costumes That Will Knock Your Knit Socks Right Off!

 The red and blue outfit and yellow belt on this Wonder Woman costume are were crocheted and the accessories made from felt.

-Details and photos on this little Crochet Wonder Woman costume are on the Le Bebe Kreations website.
+Info on the maker of this little Crochet Wonder Woman costume is on the @lebebekreations Instagram feed.

 Stephany crocheted the dress and hat of her Marge Simpson costume, and she’s holding a crocheted Marge Simpson amigurumi that she made.
 Her husband dressed up as Homer, and the dogs as Bart and Lisa.